Potty Training Day 1

 So, no help on the meal front and I don’t want to let my groceries go bad.
 Have I mentioned yet that Daddypotamus is sick?
 Yeah, that too.
 So it is me vs. potty training/keep house clean so it will sell/make meals.
 Bring it on!!
 Just kidding, I am so scared I am about to pee my pants (but I won’t because that would be a very bad example!)

-Last night I tried to do some prep ahead of time to keep things simple, if you call simple grinding wheat in your front yard at 10pm because it’s too loud to do in the house.
-The upside of making mayonnaise and starting the pizza and tortilla dough is that I got to see this:
+Last night I tried to do some prep ahead of time to keep things simple, if you call simple grinding wheat in your front yard at 10 pm because it’s too loud to do in the house.
+The upside of making mayonnaise and starting the pizza and tortilla dough is that I got to see a beautiful full moon.

 Nice view for grinding wheat, don’t you think?
 Now, jumping right in . . .